Revolvur/eng103a_DevOps/README.md

 - Robustness - faster delivery of product
 - Cost - cost effective (automating process)

+As DevOps engineers we need to learn how to understand code and not necessarily write it.

 ### Monolith, 2 tier & Microservices Architectures

 In a monolithic application, everything is so integrated together, you have to rebuild everything anytime you make a change.